Top Patterns to Conquer the Technical Coding Interview

 Since the goal of AlgoMonster is to help you get a job in the shortest amount of time possible in a data-driven way, we compiled datasets of tech interview problems and broke them down by patterns.
 This way we can figure out the most frequently tested and highest return on investment (ROI) area to focus on.
 We'll look at the breakdown for top problems overall as well as company specific breakdowns.

-Two pointers, Depth-first search(DFS), breadth-first search(BFS), and binary search make up a good portion of all interview problems.
+Depth-first search(DFS), breadth-first search(BFS), binary search and two pointers, make up a good portion of all interview problems.
 DFS in particular can be used to solve a wide range of problems from tree to graph to combinatorial problems and is very useful in tech interviews.
 We have a detailed explanation on each of these topics.

 Linked list, stack, and queue high ROI